 At the C-600 Steam Plant, steam-driven air compressors are on emergency standby.
 Small quantities of oil are injected into the compressor cylinder with each compression stroke for lubrication.
+In addition, one tank is used to store fuel oil.

 C-600 Boiler System BMPs.
-The oil and steam are ejected and routed into a baffled capture sump.
+The oil and steam associated with the steam-driven air compressors are ejected and routed into a baffled capture sump.
 Oil and water separate in the sump.
 The oil is skimmed with a drum-type skimmer and drummed for disposal.
 The system is operated on a routine basis to keep equipment serviceable.
 If any oil escapes the control area, it will be trapped at an oil skimmer facility.
 The oil skimmer facility at the underflow dam consists of a dam, quiet zone, and weir.
 Adjacent to the dam is an oil containment pond.
 The dam will create a three-hour capacity quiet zone to allow oil and other buoyant material to separate from the water.
 A skirted oil boom diverts floating materials to a slightly submerged, float-controlled weir.
 Most of the ditch flow will underflow the floating boom and overflow the dam.
 Diverted materials that overflow the slightly submerged weir will flow to the containment pond and remain there for periodic manual skimming.
 An underflow dam maintains the water level in the containment area.
 The water leaves the plant via KPDES Outfall 008.

-2.4.20 C-400 and C-616 Chemical Storage Tanks
+2.4.20 C-611 and C-616 Chemical Storage Tanks

-Chemicals used and stored in bulk quantities at the plant are located in C-400 and C-616.
+Chemicals used for water treatment are stored in bulk quantities at the treatment facilities located at C-611 and C-616.